 Infinera’s founding vision is to enable an infinite pool of intelligent bandwidth that the next communications infrastructure is built upon.
 Infinera is well-recognized in the technology segments of optical wavelength-division multiplexing (WDM) transport and packet Optical Transport Network (OTN) switching across the long-haul, subsea, metro and data center interconnect markets.
-The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, convergence and automation, including the industry’s only software defined capacity, enabling service providers to enter the Terabit Era and move toward a future of autonomous cognitive networking while addressing growing bandwidth demands, increasing complexity and competitive pressures.
+The Infinera Intelligent Transport Network architecture delivers unparalleled scalability, flexibility and programmability, including the industry’s only software defined capacity, enabling service providers to thrive in the multi-Terabit Era and move toward a future of cognitive networking while addressing growing bandwidth demands, increasing complexity and competitive pressures.

 IT and network architectures are being drastically transformed.
 Scale and virtualization are fundamental trends driving this transformation.
 These trends are disrupting the old model of hierarchical, functionally heavy, ring fenced networks comprising several layers of devices, and giving rise to a simplified model of cloud services and intelligent transport.
 Cloud services are growing at a phenomenal rate.
 IT functions including compute, storage and network in a single super point of presence (POP) are being distributed to multiple cloud data centers.
 As a result, operators need to scale, simplify and increase flexibility in their networks.
 They are constantly seeking efficient ways to reduce their IT complexity.
 Network functions virtualization (NFV) is enabling operators to migrate Layer 3 through 7 services like security, voice, customer premises equipment (CPE), and broadband remote access server (BRAS) from standalone devices to software services on x86 hardware within cloud data centers, giving rise to the cloud services layer, Layer C.